-- a single core chip (older PC's, sequential execution) - a multicore chip (such as your laptop?) - multiple single core chips in a NUMA system - multiple multicore chips in a NUMA system (VT SGI system)
+- a single core chip (older PC's, sequential execution) - a multicore chip (such as your laptop?) - multiple single core chips in a NUMA system - multiple multicore chips in a NUMA system (SGI system) - multiple multicore chips using other schemes (Intel's Cluster OpenMP)

 OpenMP can be combined with MPI if a distributed system is made up of multi-processor chips.
+OpenMP is limited by the shared memory hardware.